What you eat affects how you look and feel, so an anti-aging diet full of the right foods can go a long way towards looking and feeling younger.

 In addition, an anti-aging diet that includes lots of whole grains can also keep your blood vessels in optimal condition.
 I recommended aiming for 3 servings of whole grains each day.
 Avoid grains that you are sensitive to.
 Many people have gluten, corn and/or soy intolerance which can cause inflammation and age you.
 The best way to determine this is to do a complete elimination diet for 2 weeks and reintroduce the foods one at a time.

-An anti-aging diet should include at least a couple servings of fish per week because of the benefits provided by the omega-3 fatty acids found in fish.
+An anti-aging diet should include at least a couple servings of fish per week.
+However, because of the benefits provided by the omega-3 fatty acids found in fish.

-The fatty acids found in fish are actually good for your heart, and can also help lower your chance of having a stroke, and protect against Alzheimer’s disease.
+The fatty acids found in fish are actually good for your heart.
+For instance, can also help lower your chance of having a stroke, and protect against Alzheimer’s disease.

 If you can’t eat fish, or just flat out don’t like the taste of fish, you could also look into adding fish oil supplements in your diet.